 The Recruitment Rules govern what actions are allowed and not allowed by student groups regarding recruitment while incoming undergraduate and graduate students are arriving.
-The rules are pertinent from Campus Preview Weekend in April until the end of the Activities Midway during Orientation in late August / early September.
+The recruitment rules are pertinent from Campus Preview Weekend in April until three weeks before the Activities Midway (8/30/13 3-5pm) during Orientation in late August / early September.

 ASA Recruitment Rules